-If your abstract is accepted, the status changes to "Upload Draft."
+If your Full Paper, WIP, or GIFTS abstract is accepted, the status changes to Upload Draft.

-- ☐ The paper's details page provides a link to read comments from reviews as sent by the program chair. - When the draft version is completed, Choose file (as a PDF only) and Upload Draft to submit it.
-Make sure that the PDF file you upload does not include your name or initials. - You can upload your draft paper as often as needed until the program chair assigns the draft paper to be reviewed.

-Again, the paper's status changes to Waiting until the reviews are complete and the program chair has made his or her decision.
+- The paper's details page provides a link to read comments from reviews as forwarded by the Program Chair. - When the draft version is completed, Choose file (as a PDF only) and Upload Draft to submit it. - This is a double-blind peer review process: ensure that the PDF file you upload does not include your name / initials, your institution's name, or any other identifiers. - You can upload your draft paper as often as needed until the program chair assigns the draft paper to be reviewed. - Again, the paper's status changes to Waiting until the reviews are complete and the Program Chair has made a decision.

-- $\ensuremath{\sqcap}$ Reviewers are assigned as soon as drafts are submitted. - O Therefore, do not submit your draft until it is ready to be reviewed - Once reviews are in progress, the paper's status changes to Waiting" - ☐ If you need to revise your draft after it is assigned to a reviewer, you must contact your Program Chair for assistance.
-It is at the chairs' discretion whether they agree to upload a new version of the draft for you or not.
+- Reviewers can be assigned as soon as drafts are submitted.
+You will NOT be able to make any edits once a submission is sent to a reviewer. - o Therefore, please only submit your draft when it is ready to be reviewed. - Once reviews are in progress, the submission's status changes to "Waiting" - If you need to revise your submission after it's assigned to a reviewer, you must contact the Program Chair for assistance.
+It is at the Program Chair's discretion whether to update the submission for you or not.